How to Ban Yourself From Sports Betting Through Self-Exclusion

 Ethan Miller/Getty Images.
 Pictured: The MGM Grand Hotel and Casino

-Gambling can be such a dangerous vice for some people because it's now entirely electronic.
+Gambling can be a dangerous vice for some people– even more so because it's now entirely electronic.
 You can lose money in seconds without ever getting off the couch.

 Sportsbooks let you set parameters around your betting, like deposit limits and cool-off periods.
 But those are temporary and can be easily circumvented.
 You can open an account at a new sportsbook or turn off your limits to place more bets, all in just a few seconds from your phone.